kitty-committee/CostCat-Server/README.md

 {
   "dbUrl": "<URL to the MySQL DB>",
-  "dbUsername": "<Username to login to the DB with", "dbPassword": "<Password to login to the DB with"
+  "dbUsername": "<Username to login to the DB with", "dbPassword": "<Password to login to the DB with", "port": <Port the server should listen on
 }
 ```